hypo69/hypo/pytest/gemini - set 4/en/src/logger/exceptions.md

 2. **Mock Logger Fixture:**  A `@pytest.fixture` is added to create and return the `MockLogger` instance for use in tests.
 This isolates the tests better.

-3. **Comprehensive Exception Tests:**  Test cases for `CustomException` are added, demonstrating different scenarios like original exception and `exc_info` handling.
+3. **Comprehensive Exception Tests:**  Test cases for `CustomException` are added, demonStarting different scenarios like original exception and `exc_info` handling.
 Importantly, tests are added for `PrestaShopException` and `PrestaShopAuthenticationError`, which were missing before.

 4. **Example for Other Exceptions:** The `test_file_not_found_exception` example shows how to test raising and handling other custom exceptions.